paritytech/capi/docs/Principles.md

 ### Effect System

 The basis of Capi is its effect system, with which developers describe chain interactions.
-This system is designed to make interactions optimally composable.
+This system is designed to make interactions optimally composable as to support an open source ecosystem of effects, ranging in level of abstraction.

 ### Compatibility